 World Gorilla Day

 Zoo interest in gorilla conservation is also evident in the enthusiastic support for public engagement opportunities made available through such initiatives as World Gorilla Day.
-First celebrated in 2017, World Gorilla Day is celebrated annually on September 24th , commemorating the date on which Dian Fossey established Karisoke Research Center in 1967.
-The logos from many AZA zoos are listed on the World Gorilla Day website (worldgorilladay.org), demonstrating wide support within AZA for public engagement activities surrounding gorillas.
+First celebrated in 2017, World Gorilla Day is celebrated annually on September 24th, commemorating the date on which Dian Fossey established Karisoke Research Center in 1967.
+AZA-accredited zoos actively participate in gorilla conservation in many ways, including their ongoing support for World Gorilla Day.

 How to Support Gorilla SAFE